 It is an exciting and invigorating time for the Kōtuitui Kāhui Ako in West Auckland.
-Both Across and In School teacher roles have lead to an increased level of collaborative practice between school leaders and teachers.
-There is a clear awareness of the value of teachers connecting and collaborating in a meaningful way - and how this leads to improved outcomes for all schools and learners.
+Both Across School leader and In School teacher roles have led to an increased level of collaborative practice between school leaders and teachers.
+There is an awareness that the quality of teacher collaboration positively influences teacher performance and student achievement.

 The central vision for the Kōtuitui Kāhui Ako is to create a powerful educational research and development network, focused on meeting local learning needs.
 As educators, we must always be curious and engaged in the puzzle of what works best for learning.
 Personal, professional, and collective responsibility for continuous improvement is essential to our work.

 Collaborating across the 12 schools in our community means a greater focus on the whole learning pathway of learners in our Kōtuitui community.
 It signals stronger bonds between educational contexts which will lead to greater long term support for our learners as they transition from one learning environment to the next.

 At the end of four years, Kōtuitui collaboration has led to the following outcomes:

 The Kōtuitui Achievement Challenge 2019-2022 has been successfully received by the Ministry of Education The inclusion of a number of our ECE learning centres to our Kōtuitui Kāhui Ako